shizhengLi/TDD-Java/README.md

 >
 >Reuse as much code as possible.
 >
 >Please bring forward the practices, techniques, and tools you have learned so far.
+This includes:
+>
-This includes: Good code quality Lightweight design Minimum code Automated testing
+>- Good code quality
+>- Lightweight design
+>- Minimum code
+>- Automated testing
+>- Code coverage
->Code coverage Continuous integration
+>- Continuous integration
 >
 >Once you complete coding, please answer the following:
 >